 Industry must reduce its greenhouse gas emissions to limit global warming.
-Sustainable innovation technologies to capture CO2 exists.
+Sustainable innovation technologies to capture CO2 exist.
 This can be introduced competitively if the captured CO2 can be put to use.
 Methanol production could provide the answer.
 This comes with a big if: existing CO2-to-methanol pathways should become more efficient.
 That is what PROVE IT intends to realize.

 Towards a sustainable carbon life-cycle

 Methanol is a much used chemical building-block.
-It is widely applied for production of various materials in the Netherlands, including Twente, as well as in many other places.
+It is widely applied for production of various materials in the Netherlands, as well as in many other places.
 Methanol is currently mainly produced overseas from fossil feedstocks.
 It is subsequently imported into Europe.
 Wouldn’t it be better to produce this methanol locally from off-gassed CO2 from industry?
-It would – and sustainable, direct CO2-to-methanol conversion technologies have already been developed.
+Yes, it would.
+And a sustainable, direct CO2-to-methanol conversion technologies have already been developed.
 Unfortunately, these proof-of-concept technologies are not yet efficient enough to produce methanol competitively.

 The opportunities for improving overall process efficiency are there.
 PROVE IT aims at system analysis as a basis to develop sustainable methanol production processes in Deventer and Enschede.
 With that, it perfectly fits the national and European sustainability agendas as a part of sustainable innovation.

 If the efficiency can be improved, the clean-technology-based and systems-integrated economic ecosystem in Twente would benefit from that.
 A regional CO2-to-methanol conversion plant would employ hundreds of people and support many research and development jobs.
 The biggest winner, however, would ultimately be global climate.